Portland Seminary

-Portland Seminary at George Fox University is a multi-denominational, university-based school that offers a variety of master's degree and postgraduate degree programs in theology and ministry, located in Portland, Oregon.
+Portland Seminary at George Fox University is a multi-denominational, university-based school that offers a variety of master's degree and postgraduate degree programs in theology, spiritual formation, and ministry, located in Portland, Oregon.

 The Association of Theological Schools in the United States and Canada granted the seminary full accreditation in 1974.
 It remains a fully accredited member to present.
 The Northwest Commission on Colleges and Universities also certifies the seminary's programs.

-Mission statement
+Mission and Identity

-Portland Seminary is Christ-centered, broadly-evangelical, and committed to equipping women and men holistically for local and global service.

-Purpose statement

-Portland Seminary exists to develop leaders and scholars to have a transformative and prophetic influence for Jesus Christ in the church and the world.
-We pursue this purpose by integrating spiritual formation, history, theology, and biblical and pastoral studies, in a multicultural and ecologically sensitive environment.
+Portland Seminary is a Christ-centered community focused on preparing people spiritually, academically and professionally to a life in phase with your beliefs.

+It promotes individual development through online, cohort-based programs centered on relational learning.
+It prepares leaders for ministry within and beyond the church while maintaining a broadly evangelical, interdenominational identity that affirms women and men in all roles of ministry leadership.